Multivariate Bayesian dynamic modeling for causal prediction: Further Discussion

 \section{Further Discussion}

 Formal multivariate dynamic modeling enables Bayesian causal forecasting to assess the effects of an intervention, addressing potential dependencies across experimental units and variation in outcomes over time.
-Motivated by the application in supermarket sales intervention analysis, our use of specific classes of MVDLMs exemplifies the analysis strategy and the potential benefits.
-The models leverage flexible time series structures and outcomes in control (never-treated) units to forecast retrospective counterfactuals of outcomes in treatment units as if the intervention never occurred.
+Motivated by the application in supermarket sales intervention analysis, our use of MVDLMs exemplifies the analysis strategy and the potential benefits.
+The models leverage flexible time series structures and outcomes in control (never-treated) units to forecast retrospective counterfactuals of outcomes in treatment units.
 A key feature is the role of multivariate structure for uncertainty quantification.
 When pre-intervention outcomes are positively dependent across units, post-intervention counterfactuals should be as well.
-These dependencies can significantly impact inferences on totals or average effects across units because assuming independence, i.e. fitting independent models across treated units as is the standard in the literature, can substantially underestimate uncertainty in the presence of positive dependence.
-It is evident that the formal Bayesian time series framework will have broader applications in other areas of causal investigation using experimentally derived time series.
+These dependencies can significantly impact inferences on totals or average effects across units; assuming independence can substantially underestimate uncertainty and generate \lq\lq false positives'' in terms of inferred casual effects.

 Our analyses applied the MVDLMs to data from an initial designed study and then to its follow-on validation study across a heterogeneous set of grocery stores in the central and eastern United States.
 Results highlight individual stores and regions where the intervention increased sales, stores where outcomes were less positive, and more broadly quantifies diversity of outcomes across regions and stores within regions.
-Importantly, accounting for dependence across stores increases uncertainty in aggregate inferences, especially when the predictive power of the control stores is low, as in Dallas where there are only three control stores.
-Aggregate inferences are of key relevance to the company review and follow-on decisions about next-steps, i.e., whether to roll-out, modify, or revert the policy changes that underlie the intervention.
-The utility of the formal multivariate dynamic models is key here, as emphasized in comparison with univariate analysis that typify most existing causal time series approaches.
+Importantly, accounting for dependence across stores increases uncertainty in aggregate inferences, especially when the predictive power of the control stores is low.
+Aggregate inferences are of key relevance to follow-on decisions about next-steps, i.e., whether to roll-out, modify, or revert the policy changes that underlie the intervention.
+The utility of the formal multivariate dynamic models is key here, as emphasized in comparison with univariate analysis that typify most existing approaches.